 When we became parents, so many layers were added to our life.
 We found that it was easy to become stressed and overwhelmed.

 Yes, we still experience stress and overwhelm.
-However, we’re on an intentional path where we think very carefully about the things we do and have in our lives.
+However, we’re on an intentional path where we think very carefully about what we do and have in our lives.

 How much does our slow travel lifestyle cost?

-We always like to be authentic and transparent about things so maybe it’s time for a brief overview on this (we’ll go into more detail another time!).
+We always like to be authentic and transparent about things, so maybe it’s time for a brief overview of this (we’ll go into more detail another time!).

-At the beginning of our worldschooling journey we thought we would need about 40k NZD per year (about $26k USD).
-I’d say that’s about bang-on exactly what it cost us to live the way we did in SouthEast Asia.
+At the beginning of our worldschooling journey, we thought we would need about 40k NZD per year (about $26k USD).
+That’s about bang-on precisely what it cost us to live the way we did in SouthEast Asia.

 Let’s talk in USD seeing as many people can relate to that currency.